This recipe for vegan chickpea blondies is absolute delicious perfection. Healthy, easy to make and even gluten-free! You won't be able to get enough.

 If you are making other recipes where you do not want the chickpeas too soft, make sure you stop cooking prior to the 30-40 minutes.
 I'd start checking around 20-25 minutes.

 The best part about blondies is their versatility!
-You can mix in so many delicious options to change up the flavors.
-Some of my favorite things to add in are:
+You can add so many delicious options to change up the flavors.
+Chocolate chip blondies are my favorite flavor, but some other great mix-ins are:

 - Chopped dates